 SCORE ON CORRUPTION PERCEPTION INDEX

 Located on Japan’s northernmost island of Hokkaido, Sapporo is not just at the top of Japan geographically speaking.
-With a population of 1.9 million, comparable to world capitals such as Paris, Vienna and Barcelona, and with an area the size of Hong Kong, Sapporo is Japan’s fifth largest metropolis, over 60% of which is covered by greenery and 7 meters of snow for the period of 132 days a year.
-In fact, one of the landmarks of Sapporo - Moerenuma Park was built on a waste landfill, while the park’s signature and one of the city’s unique venues - Glass Pyramid uses a snow cooling system, a unique environmental feature that has been adopted by the city’s New Chitose Airport.
-The former host of Asia’s first winter Olympics has also been a longtime frontrunner of local production-local consumption, with an overwhelming food sufficiency rate of 208%, which is five times more of Japan’s average, giving the destination its reputation and brand value as Japan’s leading gourmet city, not to mention its beer.
+With a population of 1.9 million, comparable to world capitals such as Paris, Vienna and Barcelona, and with an area the size of Hong Kong, Sapporo is Japan’s fifth largest metropolis, over 60% of which is covered by greenery and 6 meters of snow for the period of 130 days a year.
+One of the landmarks of Sapporo - Moerenuma Park was built on a waste landfill, while the park’s signature and one of the city’s unique venues - Glass Pyramid uses a snow cooling system, a unique environmental feature that has been adopted by the city’s New Chitose Airport.
+The former host of Asia’s first winter Olympics has also been a longtime front-runner of local production - local consumption, with an overwhelming food sufficiency rate of 208%, which is five times more of Japan’s average, giving the destination its reputation and brand value as Japan’s leading gourmet city, not to mention its namesake beer.

 OF ELECTRICITY FROM RENEWABLES